menacit/virt_base_course/07-cons.md

 ## Economics
 More messy licenses to care about.

-System sprawl - many guests to take care of.
+"System/VM sprawl" - many guests to take care of.

 ![bg right:30%](images/07-mountain.jpg)